We collect a range of information that falls into the following categories:

 - Your information is necessary for the assessment of the working capacity as an employee

 - Your information is necessary for the provision of health or social care or treatment

 - Your information is necessary for the management of health or social care systems and services

-- Your information is necessary for reasons of public interest in the area of public health, such as protecting against serious cross-border threats to health or ensuring high standards of quality and safety of health care
+- Your information is necessary for reasons of public interest in the area of public health, such as protecting against serious cross-border health threats or ensuring high standards of quality and safety of healthcare

 - Your information is necessary for archiving purposes in the public interest, scientific or historical research purposes or statistical purposes

 The Act or Acts we are relying on to collect your personal information

 Where we are processing your information because we are required to do so by law, we will tell you what law we are relying on, at the time we collect your information.

 For example, in respect of public health, births and deaths, marriage, civil partnership, and adoption register, statistics can be shared between the NHS and us for the purpose of assisting us in the performance of our public health functions.

 - Section 42(4) of the Statistics and Registration Service Act (2007)

 - as amended by section 287 of the Health and Social Care Act (2012)